You run the numbers, spend nights scrolling through realtor.ca listings and start to imagine your new life in your dream home. Sound familiar?

 This is a big one.
 When everyone else is buying new places, it’s easy to fall down the spiral of judging yourself.
 However, the grass may seem greener on the other side of that “sold” sign.

 Your friends may be showing off their new digs, but they’ve had to put off going on vacation.
 Or, they may be able to afford it, but they’re not the ones who will be paying your mortgage.
 Don’t fall for peer pressure if your current place fits your needs right now.
+With almost every house holding offers these days, it’s easy to get caught up and spend more than you really thought you would.

 Everyone keeps telling you you’re “throwing money away” on rent.